 This chapter presents a selection of the most known on-line music distribution services, for the most part providing purchasing and downloading services of music pieces via the Internet.
 As often, the pioneers in this market are US-based companies servicing only the US market.
-The reason for this limit, beside the readiness of the US market, are basically related to the agreement with music labels and publishers which are easier to set up on a national basis.
+Besides the readiness of the US market the reasons for this limit are basically related to the agreement with music labels and publishers which are easier to set up on a national basis.
 Only very recently, starting from May 2004, some of the big players like Sony, Apple, Napster and OD2 entered the European market.